-Medina County Soil & Water Conservation District and Medina County Park District are teaming up to improve watershed health and benefit native wildlife by encouraging homeowners to remove invasive species from their property.
+Medina County Soil & Water Conservation District and Medina County Park District are teaming up to improve watershed health and benefit native wildlife by encouraging homeowners to remove invasive trees or shrubs from their property.

 If you have one of these species on your property, this summer you’ll have a chance to get a free native plant in exchange for cutting down/removing the targeted invasive species out of your yard.

-Medina County residents and businesses can participate in the program as long as they remove a designated invasive plant from their property.
+Medina County residents and businesses can participate in the program as long as they remove a designated invasive tree or shrub from their property.

 Please note that we have limited number of trees for businesses; please call Kellie at 330-722-9321 to confirm there are still trees left for your business to participate.